taketwo/pmd_camboard_nano/README.md

 Camera calibration
 ------------------

-The PMD plugin loads the calibration data from a file (provided with the camera), which must be located within the directory from where the application is started.
+By default the PMD plugin loads the calibration data from a file (provided with the camera), which must be located within the working directory of the application and have a name composed of the device serial number and *".dat"* extension.
 If you are using the `pmd_camboard_nano.launch` file, the working directory of the driver nodelet will be `~/.ros`.
 You therefore have to have a copy of the calibration file there.

+Alternatively, you can specify the location of the calibration data file as a parameter of the nodelet (`~calibration_file`).

-If the calibration data was not loaded by the PMD plugin, then the camera info messages produced by the driver nodelet will only have width and height parameters set, and the rest will be zeroed.
+If the PMD plugin failed to load the calibration data, then the camera info messages produced by the driver nodelet will be filled with the values that *seem* to be "default" (see [this forum topic][calibration_forum_topic]).

 Compatibility
 -------------